-I’m Olivia Clarke and I’m a cancer survivor.
+I’m Olivia Clarke and I’m a cancer survivor and cancer patient.

 Cancer story in a nutshell: In 2015, I was diagnosed with breast cancer.
-After undergoing chemotherapy, a mastectomy, radiation and several reconstruction surgeries I have been cancer-free.
+After undergoing chemotherapy, a mastectomy, radiation and several reconstruction surgeries I was considered cancer-free.
 When going through treatment, I learned the importance of finding little ways to experience joy and laughter.
 I also realized that being a cancer patient under age 40 brought unique perspective and challenges, but there weren't a lot of avenues for this group to bond and share stories.
 That's why this online community was created.
+In November 2021, I learned that my cancer had returned and I was now considered stage 4 because the breast cancer had come back in various organs.
+I am currently undergoing treatment while also working full-time and running Humor Beats Cancer.

-My back story: My day job is as a public relations senior specialist for a global law firm where I handle media relations and communications for the lawyers I work with and for.
+My back story: My day job is as a public relations director for a global law firm where I handle media relations and communications for the lawyers I work with and for.

 I worked as a reporter and editor for 13 years and the best part of that profession was learning and sharing people's stories.
 I learned nothing is black and white.
 We really operate in the gray and the best thing we can do is empathize with our neighbors.

-After dealing with cancer I realized I had not left a positive enough impact on people's lives.
+After dealing with cancer the first time I realized I had not left a positive enough impact on people's lives.
 I took my volunteering up to a new level and raised money and awareness through social media and communications for a school and food pantry on the South Side of Chicago.
 It fed my soul and I hopefully made a positive impact on this community.
-But I needed to create this nonprofit organization to give back and help bring all the different parts of me together -- the journalist, the communicator, the volunteer and the cancer survivor.
+But I needed to create this nonprofit organization to give back and help bring all the different parts of me together -- the journalist, communicator, volunteer and cancer survivor.

 I hope you enjoy Humor Beats Cancer.